-We are excited to begin a “Data Point of the Month” series!
+We are excited to feature a “Data Point of the Month” series!
 Each data point we share in this series aims to highlight an interesting finding from our national Healthy Minds Study or other data sets.
-Check out the data below:
+To view archived data points, please follow this link.